InBody vs DEXA Scans: Which is Better?

 • ±3–5 % error and highly hydration-sensitive

-• Results vary by device model and firmware
+• Results vary by device model, firmware, and individual body type

 Ready to Scan?
 Book your BodySpec DEXA Here!